Setting financial defaults

 Here you can also select the default value of self-consumption.
 Self-consumption is the proportion of electricity generated from a solar array that is used in a property can significantly affect financial returns.
 Easy PV has several different methods you can use:

-- (For UK) MCS: this can only be used with flat tariffs and properties with annual consumption between 1500 - 6000 kWh and battery storage below 15.1 kWh.
+- (For UK) MCS: this can only be used with flat tariffs and properties with annual consumption between 1500 - 6000 kWh, battery storage below 15.1 kWh and generation below 6000kWh.

 - Easy PV: this can be used for a project of any size and can be used with variable tariffs.
 Information on setting up variable tariffs can be found in the consumption task guide.